Andy Robertson: Steve Clarke era: 2019–2026

-Lyndon Dykes and Kenny McLean late comeback goals earned Scotland a June 2023, 2–1 win against Norway in Oslo.
-That put Scotland top of their UEFA Euro 2024 qualifying group on a maximum nine points.
-Robertson was named man of the match.
-He was described by BBC Sport as "The captain led by example.
-Composed at the back and brilliant at driving the team forward up the left, he barely put a foot wrong.".
+Late goals from Lyndon Dykes and Kenny McLean earned Scotland a comeback 1–2 win against Norway in Oslo in June 2023.
+Robertson was named man of the match, and was described by BBC Sport's Thomas Duncan as having "led by example... composed at the back and brilliant at driving the team forward up the left, he barely put a foot wrong."
+This result put Scotland top of their UEFA Euro 2024 qualifying group on a maximum nine points from three games played; having beaten Cyprus and Spain in the two prior games.
+Scotland finished second in Group A behind the latter, automatically qualifying them for UEFA Euro 2024.

 On 7 June 2024, Robertson was named in Scotland's squad for UEFA Euro 2024 in Germany.
-On the same day in a 2–2 friendly draw with Finland, he was Scotland captain for the 49th time.
-That surpassed George Young's record for the most games as captain of the Scotland men's national team.
+On the same day in a 2–2 friendly draw with Finland, he was Scotland captain for the 49th time; this surpassed George Young's record for the most games as captain of the Scotland men's national team.

 On 14 June 2024, he started the opening match of Euro 2024.
 Scotland lost 5–1 to hosts Germany, with Ryan Porteous sent off before half-time.
 Robertson started in the 1–1 draw with Switzerland and the 1–0 defeat to Hungary.
 With Scotland needing to win, Robertson in defence was replaced after 88 minutes by Lewis Morgan in attack.
 Hungary then counter-attacked in the 10th minute of stoppage time up Robertson's side of the pitch to score.
 Scotland were thus eliminated, bottom of Group A with one point from three games.

-On 18 November 2024, Robertson scored a stoppage-time winner in a UEFA Nations League, 2–1 win in Poland.

-That prevented Scotland's automatic relegation to League B, after finishing third in their group.
+On 18 November 2024, Robertson scored a stoppage-time winner in a UEFA Nations League, 2–1 win in Poland, that prevented Scotland's automatic relegation to League B, after finishing third in their group.
 Scotland though were subsequently relegated in the relegation play-off, losing 3–1 on aggregate to Greece.

-Robertson's 90 caps is currently third highest of all time Scotland men's national team players.
-He is behind Kenny Dalglish (102 caps) and Jim Leighton (91 caps).
+During Scotland's 2026 World Cup qualifying campaign, Robertson (in his seventh year as Scotland captain) provided two assists; in a 2–1 win vs Belarus and a 3–2 loss vs Greece.
+On 18 November 2025, Scotland faced Denmark at Hampden Park, with Scotland needing only to win to automatically qualify for the tournament.
+On his 90th cap, Robertson led his country to a first World Cup since 1998 in a famous 4–2 victory.
+He won his 92nd cap in a 1–0 defeat against Ivory Coast on 31 March 2026, making him the second-highest capped player in the country's history; he is currently second only to Kenny Dalglish with 102 caps.

+On 19 May 2026, Robertson was selected in the 26-man squad for the 2026 FIFA World Cup.